ietf-wg-acme/acme/draft-ietf-acme-acme.md

 fields for this type of challenge.
 The server provides a 200 (OK) response with the updated challenge object as its body.

+If the client's response is invalid for some reason, or does not provide the server with appropriate information to validate the challenge, then the server MUST return an HTTP error.
+On receiving such an error, the client MUST undo any actions that have been taken to fulfil the challenge, e.g., removing files that have been provisioned to a web server.

 Presumably, the client's responses provide the server with enough information to validate one or more challenges.
 The server is said to "finalize" the authorization when it has completed all the validations it is going to complete,